Complete convergence of message passing algorithms for some satisfiability problems: Proof of Theorem and Proposition

 and that

 The last equation follows from the fact that in order for the $1$ interval to extend by at least $j$, the $j$ copying has to take place in the correct order and it is forbidden that they all took place in the right order and the interval has become a $0$ interval.
-The previous equation is dervied similarly.
+The previous equation is derived similarly.
 Thus

-This concludes the proof that $X_i$ is a martingle.
+This concludes the proof that $X_i$ is a martingale.
 The proof follows. \end{Proof}\\\\ The proof of Proposition~\ref{clm:perm_process} follows by a union bound from the following lemma where the union is taken over all intervals.

 \begin{lem} Consider the process $\tilde{\Gamma^i}$ defined in Lemma~\ref{lem:perm_process_mart}.
 Fix one interval and let $X_i$ denote its length.
 Let $T$ be the stopping time where $ X_i$ equals either $0$ or $L$.
 Then